Wildflower Run History

 Read our 30 year retrospective: 30 Years of Scholarships for Women and Girls

-2018 will mark our 35th annual Wildflower Run!
+2013 marked our 30th annual Wildflower Run!
 While the Run has grown significantly from our beginnings, it remains a volunteer run event, with all proceeds supporting the American Association of University Women’s mission of equity and education for women and girls.

 Tee-Shirts – Designs & Annual Contest

 Each year runners receive, along with other goodies, a unique t-shirt, designed for that year’s run.
 We encourage submission of designs via an annual design contest.
 Designs have been submitted and used by AAUW branch members, their friends and families, other community members, and professional graphic designers.
 We welcome all submissions.
 The submission deadline is August 31 prior to the following spring’s Run.

 Browse our past 38 year t-shirt design history: 38 Years of T-Shirt Designs

 Plan to enter next year’s design contest!
 Design Contest Guidelines